 Historically, naturopathic principles have been in use for centuries.
 Hippocrates, the famous physician of the fifth century who originally defined the concept of temperament, also authored the idea that there is a vital force inherent in all living beings.
 This vital force, which naturopathic doctors call the ‘Vis’ (short for Vis Medicatrix Naturae) is that capacity within each living being that promotes self-healing.
 The word ‘physician’ itself was taken from the Greek root physis, meaning ‘nature’.

 Naturopathic Training is a comprehensive, four-year medical program, which requires a prerequisite bachelor’s degree upon entry.
 The first two years cover the basic sciences, including Biochemistry, Anatomy, Physiology, Clinical and Physical Diagnosis and Laboratory Diagnosis.
 The following two years cover the clinical sciences, while incorporating several approaches to natural medicine such as Botanical Medicine, Clinical Nutrition, and Homeopathy.
 Courses combine the knowledge of Western science with the art of natural healing.
 See more at www.aanmc.org, the official website of all seven accredited naturopathic medical colleges in North America.
-To get an idea of the core curriculum Dr. Erin completed at the National College of Natural Medicine.
+To get an idea of the core curriculum Drs.
+Erin and Laura completed at the National University of Natural Medicine.

 In Europe, naturopathic medicine has been very popular and continues to be highly accepted and recognized.
 Natural medicine, in the form of homeopathy and other techniques, is also highly regarded in Canada, India, South America, New Zealand as well as many other countries around the world.
 Today, various forms of natural medicine are growing in acceptance and recognition in the United States.